PurdueAGEC652/AGEC652_2024/syllabus/syllabus.md

 **Instructor:** Diego S. Cardoso

-**Office hours:** Thursdays 2 PM to 3 PM.
+**Office hours:** Thursdays, 2 PM to 3 PM.

 **Email:** [cardosod@purdue.edu](mailto:cardosod@purdue.edu).
 Please include "AGEC652" in the subject for all emails.
-I will read and respond to course-related emails in a timely fashion during weekdays between 9 AM and 5 PM.
+I will read and respond to course-related emails in timely fashion during weekdays between 9 AM and 5 PM.

 **Office:** Krannert 636